Stepped on My J'z: Music video

 The music video for "Stepped on My J'z" was filmed in the middle of May 2008 and directed by Benny Boom.
 It then premiered on the show Access Granted on June 11 on BET.
 The video also peaked at #1 on BET's 106 & Park.
 The music video starts off with young comedian/actor Lil' JJ, actor/singer Maestro Harrell, and another friend skipping school and returning with newly bought pairs of Jordans.
 Nelly starts his first verse seated atop an Ariel Atom with a video girl behind, both wearing Jordans.
 It then cuts over to the scene where Jeffrey Scott Bailey with a careless attitude walks past with a bike and steps on Nelly's freshly bought Jordans.
 Nelly then immediately confronts him, with his homeboys co-signing behind him, in a scene reminiscent to that of a cut from the popular Spike Lee film, Do the Right Thing.
 The video then cuts to Jermaine Dupri doing his verse in his "personal shoe garage" dancing in front of a mirror and trying on different pairs of Jordans.
-It then quickly cuts to a black & white scene with Dupri atop a basketball goal imitating a popular commercial in which Michael Jordan continuously attempts to make free throws as Spike Lee blocks each and every shot, with Nelly portraying Michael in this scene.
+It then quickly cuts to a black and white scene with Dupri atop a basketball goal imitating a popular commercial in which Michael Jordan continuously attempts to make free throws as Spike Lee blocks each and every shot, with Nelly portraying Michael in this scene.
 The video then cuts to Ciara and two other dancers pulling up to a basketball park in a blue candy-painted donk.
 Ciara and her dancers then cut to a sexy choreographed dance scene (which was made up literally two hours before the video was shot) as she sings her verse and shows off her turquoise Melody Ehsani "POW" 3-finger rings, Melody Ehsani "FOCUSED" plated necklace, and her pair of exclusive Jordans with a Chanel pocket purse attached to her left shoe.
 After her verse, Ciara dances to the words of Nelly's verse immediately following hers, throwing up the numbered Jordan signs as Nelly raps them.
 The video finally cuts to a collaborative scene with Nelly, Ciara, and Dupri on a basketball court with spectators cheering and dancing on the sidelines.
 The video ends this way with the three "artists" performing a choreographed "J'z" step, dancing around, and interacting with the fans.
 The St. Lunatics, Avery Storm and DJ Drama make cameo appearances in this video.